ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 * We can establish our remote connection via WebDev and establish our reverse shell one of two ways:

     - Upload our PHP reverse shell payload using msfvenom
-    - Upload our PHP reverse shell payload using pre-installed webshells in our LINUX Terminal
+    - Upload our PHP reverse shell payload using pre-installed web-shells in our LINUX Terminal

 ![pic](rev.PNG)